6 Best Belay Devices of 2019—Field Tested & Reviewed

 Many climbers recommend learning to belay on an ATC to build good habits.
 The ATC-XP is accessible, simple, and reliable.

 It’s the device most gyms rent out from their own counters.
-And best of all, it’s the cheapest of the bunch at $21.95 at the time of publishing.
+And best of all, it’s the cheapest of the bunch as of this writing.
 That makes it the ideal choice for a daily driver, one that’s not too dear to replace after wearing out on miles of laps.

 Just like many climbers have a pair of beater gym shoes, most of our testers have a beater gym belay device — and it’s usually an ATC-XP.